 The Columbia Market Study emphasizes the need to increase the residential density to achieve a population near the Village Center that is large enough to support new facilities.
-Oakland Mills' biggest asset is its proximity to Downtown, with the potential for direct bus and, ultimately, vehicular access.
-The bluffs along Route 29 that overlook Town Center and Lake Kittamaqundi offer the best location for highend condominiums in Columbia.
+Oakland Mills' biggest asset is its proximity to Downtown, with the potential for direct bus and even, at some point, vehicular access.
+The bluffs along Route 29 that overlook Town Center and Lake Kittamaqundi offer the best location for high-end condominiums in Columbia.
 Increased density also allows for the addition of more and better restaurants.

 Given the amount of affordable housing currently surrounding the center, it is crucial for the county to implement a Comprehensive Housing Plan to provide ample opportunities for tenants at all income levels throughout the county.
-The plan should recognize that builders in Oakland Mills Village Center are not required to provide additional subsidized units, having already met the legal requirement for affordable housing.
+The plan should not require builders in the Oakland Mills Village Center to provide additional subsidized units, since the amount of affordable housing in the Village Center already far exceeds the legal requirement for such housing placed on developers elsewhere in the county.